i-doit/knowledge-base/docs/en/upgrades-and-migrations/update-guide-from-1.7.4-to-31.md

 sudo -u www-data unzip idoit-1.11-update.zip
 ```

-If you are asked, overwrite everything by typing **A**.<br> Now we open the Web Interface Updater and the Update to v1.11 is displayed and selected, do the update.
+If you are asked, overwrite everything by typing **A**.
+Now we open the Web Interface Updater and the Update to v1.11 is displayed and selected, do the update.

 !!! attention "**Possible error**"
     Call of unknown method '_realpath'.